Table of Contents

 Dosage: Most studies look at taurine in doses between 500-2000 milligrams per day for efficacy.
 It seems that you can safely take up to three grams of taurine every day without adverse events.
 (99)

-How to Take Natural Energy Boosters
+How to Take Vitamins for Energy and Well-Being

 Each supplement has its own dosage, but the majority of the supplements for natural energy above are available in capsule or powder form.
 Some, like yerba mate, green tea, and coffee, work best as beverages.